benlangfeld/benlangfeld.github.com/_posts/2012-01-09-adhearsion-2-call-controllers-routing.md

 ---
-title: Adhearsion 2 - Call Controllers & Routing
+title: Adhearsion 2 - Call Controllers &amp; Routing

-excerpt: Adhearsion 2 presents a new way to write applications - Call Controllers & the call router.
+excerpt: Adhearsion 2 presents a new way to write applications - Call Controllers &amp; the call router.
 Here we'll explain why these changes have been made and how to make use of the new features.

 location: Preston, England